If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 In some cases, your doctor may have you start on a higher dose of Cosentyx.
 This is called a loading dose or a starting dose.

 A loading dose is used to make sure there’s enough medication in your body to start working right away to provide symptom relief.
-Later doses will likely be lower than the loading dose.
+Later doses will likely be given less often than the loading dose.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.
 This will help lower the risk of side effects.

 Is Cosentyx used long term?